istio/istio.io/content/en/news/releases/1.18.x/announcing-1.18.6/index.md

 - **Fixed** Null traversal issue when using `datadog` or `stackdriver` with no tracing options.
   ([Issue #45855](https://github.com/istio/istio/issues/45855))

-- **Fixed** multi-cluster leader election cannot prioritize local over remote leader.
+- **Fixed** multi-cluster leader election not being able to prioritize local over remote leaders.
   ([Issue #47901](https://github.com/istio/istio/issues/47901))

 - **Fixed** clients being able to communicate with hosts defined in ServiceEntries over IPv6 when installed in dual-stack mode.